 The song did make it into the regular DB timeline.
-In 97.
-David recorded a version that was used in the film The Ice Storm and appeared on Is It Any Wonder?
+In ‘97.
+David recorded a version that was used in the film The Ice Storm and it appeared on Is It Any Wonder?
 Is it snowing in space?

-Of course I know he’s gone.
+Of course, I know he’s gone.
 We all miss him.
-Something happened on ten day he died.
+Something happened on the day he died.
 We all felt the shift of the Earths axis.
 Things ain’t been the same around here since.
 But tucked at the back of a freezer somewhere, there’s some space time Tupperware.
 Reappraise Tin Machine.
-Check out the scene you missed over there while you were looking the other way.
+Check out the scene you missed over there while the press had you looking the other way.
 It’s all preserved.
 For all time.
 On compact disc.

 Still, I must be honest with you.
 It rankles a little when I see adverts and posters these days for Tim Minchin gigs.
 It doesn’t seem right that they would reform without him.